1 / 50

 44 / 50

-A. Steer into the left lane
+A. Steer to the right

-B. Steer to the right
+B. Steer into the oncoming lanes

-C. Steer into the oncoming lanes
+C. Steer into the left lane

 If the shoulder is clear, going right may be best.
 No one is likely to be driving on the shoulder, but someone may be passing you on the left.
 You will know if you have been using your mirrors.
 If you are blocked on both sides, a move to the right may be best.
 At least you won't force anyone into an opposing traffic lane and a possible head-on collision.